 - In the left menu, click Admin, then click Users.

 - You will be presented with a list user Users who can login to your RTA application.
 Here you can add, update, enable, disable the users.

-- To allow a user to access the mobile application, you MUST enter the Desktop Username for each user.
-This allows RTA Web/Mobile to associate the user’s rta-host username with the corresponding RTA Desktop username as defined in the System Security portion of the application.
+- To allow a user to access the mobile application, you MUST enter the Classic Username for each user.
+This allows RTA Web/Mobile to associate the user’s rta-host username with the corresponding RTA Classic username as defined in the System Security portion of the application.

 RTA Mobile application